Reza-Abedi/MetaHub--Metadata-Search-Engine/README.md

    - *Music:* Metadata search, duration filtering, download links.
    - *Images:* Metadata search, download route.

-## Server Initialization and Hosting

-The server initializes by creating an Express app, establishing a MySQL connection, and serving static files.
+**Server Initialization and Hosting:** The server initializes by creating an Express app, establishing a MySQL connection, and serving static files.
 It listens on port 3000 and logs its status to the console.

-## Conclusion

-The MetaHub Search Application Server exhibits a well-structured design, leveraging Express.js and MySQL to create a reliable platform for searching and accessing multimedia content based on metadata criteria.
+**Conclusion:** The MetaHub Search Application Server exhibits a well-structured design, leveraging Express.js and MySQL to create a reliable platform for searching and accessing multimedia content based on metadata criteria.

-### License
-This project is licensed GROUP3 - DataManager(Metadata)
+**License:** This project is licensed GROUP3 - DataManager(Metadata)